Castellón: They study the clinical case of a minor hospitalized for addiction to the Fortnite video game | Valencian Community

 Since the beginning of the year, the family had observed greater absenteeism from school, breakdown of rest schedules and disconnection from the rhythm of the course coinciding with a change in class.
 After the evaluation, the professionals propose that the addiction to video games acts as a regulator of the intense discomfort due to the loss of a relative and the anxiety derived from the increase in the level of demand in the educational context.

-The treatment has required an intensive multidisciplinary approach, from a cognitive behavioral approach, working with both the patient and his family and, at the same time, the implementation of intervention strategies such as cognitive restructuring, development of personal skills, management of contingencies and establishment of guidelines daily.
-This has helped him “to be able to appreciate the repercussions that the use of the video game was having on his daily life”, according to the investigating team, and “it has allowed him to deal with the mourning over the death of his family member and how employment The game started as a haven for his emotional distress.
+Treatment has required an intensive multidisciplinary approach, from a cognitive behavioral approach, working with both the patient and his family and, at the same time, the implementation of intervention strategies such as cognitive restructuring, development of personal skills, contingency management and establishment of guidelines daily.
+This has helped him “to be able to appreciate the repercussions that the use of the video game was having on his daily life”, according to the investigative team, and “it has allowed him to address the mourning for the death of his family member and how employment The game started as a haven for his emotional distress.

 Internet addiction was proposed as a ‘behavior disorder’ in 1995 and in 2010 it was defined as “the loss of control that generates the appearance of adverse behaviors”.
 The WHO also included video game disorder among mental illnesses in 2018.
 Experts do not consider that video games are a problem in themselves, but that their proper use can have benefits in the educational and social fields and can even be therapeutic for some disorders.